-Hill Holt Wood is offering a Part 1 architectural internship in Lincolnshire, UK.
+Hill Holt Wood is looking for a Part 1 architectural intern to join its team in Lincolnshire, UK.

 Please note any digital portfolio submissions must be less than 5MB.

-To provide guidance, expertise and opportunities for young people to engage in their built environment, more specifically ‘eco-construction’ and the use of natural building materials.
+To provide guidance, expertise and opportunities for young people to engage with the built environment, more specifically ‘eco-construction’ and the use of natural building materials.
 This project will aim to engage young people aged between 11-24 years and encourage them to consider the impact of design and construction on the natural environment.

-A key aspect of ‘growing up green’ is to engage young people in their built environment by delivering ‘eco-construction’ qualifications.
-These qualifications will include timber frame construction, strawbale building, log house building and general ‘eco-construction’ principles.
+A key aspect of ‘Growing up Green’ is to engage young people in their built environment by delivering ‘eco-construction’ qualifications.
+These qualifications will include straw-bale building, log house building and general ‘eco-construction’ principles.
 These qualifications and training will give young people an insight into the knowledge and practical skills required to increase awareness of future sustainability.

-- the intern will be the key member of the design team and work alongside our design team lead
+- the intern will be the key member of the design team and work alongside our design team ranger

 - have a keen appreciation of sustainability